 This three-step approach is not unique to constraint satisfaction; it is quite common in all computational areas.
 (1) Using programming languages to solve problems follows the same general pattern of programming, compiling, and computing.
 (2) To retrieve information from a database, we first write a query in some query language (programming).
 This query is then analyzed, optimized, and transformed into a computational plan, such as an expression in relational algebra.
 Finally, this plan is executed and the answer is computed.
 (3) A concrete example of the use of this approach in AI is propositional satisfiability planning [12].
-In the BlackBox approach [13], to solve a planning problem we first build its formal representation in a high-level planning language such as STRIPS [14, 15] or PDDL [16], then compile it into a propositional CNF theory, and finally solve the original planning problem by using these propositional satisfiability programs to find models of the compiled theory.
+In the BlackBox approach [13], to solve a planning problem we first build its formal representation in a high-level planning language such as STRIPS [14, 15] or PDDL [16], then compile it into a propositional satisfiability programs to find models of the compiled theory.

-From this perspective, due to its limited repertoire of means to express constraints, logic formalisms should rather be viewed as low-level constraintmodeling languages.
+From this perspective, due to its limited repertoire of means to express constraints, logic formalisms should rather be viewed as low-level constraint-modeling languages.
 In order to use them for solving constraint problems, one needs a high-level modeling formalism tailored to the actual problems, coupled with techniques to translate theories in this high-level formalism into logic programs.
 An expressive language for representing constraints should facilitate programming, and good compilation techniques should result in code amenable to efficient processing by any logic engine.